shaunc/ember-grid/README.md

 ## Override Styling

-Use the following selectors in your css to affect each part of the layout.
+Use the following selectors in your css to affect corresponding parts of the layout.

 | Selector | Target |
 | --- | --- |